alf-p-steinbach/Expressive-Cpp/README.md

 To promote this practice Herb invented a new hopefully catchy acronym:
 [&ldquo;**AAA**&rdquo;, meaning &ldquo;*Almost Always
 Auto*&rdquo;](https://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/).

+There is no apparent technical reason why a class data member can't be declared with `auto`, then prohibiting incompatible initialization in constructor initializer lists.
+And so it's possible that such unifying syntax will be added, then greatly expanding the applicability of AAA: *almost always `auto`*, even for class data members!
+But for now, as of C++14 the `auto` syntax for type inferred from initializer is limited to variable declarations, though this includes declaration of variables in conditions in `while`, `switch` and `for`.

 ### `$as` versus `$of_type` for the initializer